 Physical Address Extension (PAE) is a feature found on almost all 32 bit processors produced after Pentium Pro, ie. younger than around 1995.
-Because PAE is close to being ubiquitous it is now a requirement for Ubuntu: During installation the processor is prompted for the PAE flag, and only if present the process will carry on.
+Because PAE is close to being a standard it is now a requirement for Ubuntu: During installation the processor is prompted for the PAE flag, and only if present the process will carry on.

 Lubuntu and Xubuntu offered a PAE and a non-PAE release up to and including 12.04, but from 12.10 only the PAE releases are maintained.

-Pentium M's with 533 MHz front side bus display the PAE flag correctly and support the latest Buntus without modifications.
+Pentium M's of the Dothan family display the PAE flag correctly and support the latest Buntus without modifications.
 The same distinction (Banias versus Dothan) goes for the lower performing Celeron M processors.

 In spite of their age many of the affected computers (IBM Thinkpads and Dell Latitudes, for example) are suitable for today's use if given a light distro like Xubuntu or Lubuntu; among other advantages they have a low power consumption.
 This guide describes a workaround for installing the latest Lubuntu and bringing them back to life - actually the guide is usable for any member of the Ubuntu family, but because we are dealing with old hardware we focus on Lubuntu.

 General note: If the installation is failing, are you sure the problem is related to PAE?
 A lot of misunderstandings flourish, and lack of PAE support is too often blamed when an installation on old hardware fails.
 Only if you get the error kernel requires features not present on the CPU: PAE or similar this guide comes into play.